 With this Air Fryer Steak recipe, you can effortlessly cook sirloin steaks to your preferred level of doneness using the convenience of your air fryer.
 Enjoy a delicious steak experience without the fuss.

+Prep.
 Preheat Air Fryer to 400˚F. Rub both steaks with olive oil, or spray with cooking spray, and set aside.

+Make the seasoning.
 In a small mixing bowl combine salt, garlic powder, onion powder, paprika, pepper, and dried herbs.
 This makes enough seasoning for about 4 large steaks.

+Season the steaks.
 Rub preferred amount of seasoning all over the steaks.
 Store leftover seasoning blend in a small airtight container and keep in a cool, dry place.

-Place steak in the Air Fryer basket and cook for 6 minutes at 400˚F. Flip it and continue to cook for 4 to 5 more minutes or until cooked through.
+Cook.
+Place the steak in the Air Fryer basket and cook for 6 minutes at 400˚F. Flip it and continue to cook for 4 to 5 more minutes or until cooked through.
 Cooking times can vary based on the air fryer model and steak thickness.
 Refer to the temperature chart below and check steak doneness with an Instant-Read Meat Thermometer.

+Finish and serve.
 Remove the steak(s) from the air fryer and rest for 5 to 8 minutes before cutting.
 Serve with a pat of butter and garnish with chopped parsley.

 Notes